-If you need more information about parking or parking reimbursement, contact Payroll.
+If you need more information about parking or parking reimbursement, contact the Payroll department.

 6.03 MEDIA RELATIONS

 Communication with news reporters and other journalists is, at times, sensitive in nature.
 Therefore, media requests for official statements may be handled only by designated senior managers of the YMCA.